preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 .. image:: document-types-retention-v7.png

-Use this tab to set up a Retention Policy.
+Use this tab to set up a retention policy.

-+ **Limit Retention**: Select this option if a Retention Policy should be set for this Document Type.
++ **Limit Retention**: Select this option if a retention policy should be set for this document type.

 Then you can set the following: